LucasBHayes/Hello-World/README.md

 ## I have now used 4 different syntax options

+- I
+- Just
-- let
+- Want
-- us
+- To
-- celebrate
+- Celebrate